Media-independent interface

 The media-independent interface (MII) was originally defined as a standard interface to connect a Fast Ethernet (i.e., 100 Mbit/s) medium access control (MAC) block to a PHY chip.
 The MII is standardized by IEEE 802.3u and connects different types of PHYs to MACs.
 Being media independent means that different types of PHY devices for connecting to different media (i.e. twisted pair, fiber optic, etc.) can be used without redesigning or replacing the MAC hardware.
-Thus any MAC may be used with any PHY, independent of the network signal transmission medium.
+Thus, any MAC may be used with any PHY, independent of the network signal transmission medium.

 The MII can be used to connect a MAC to an external PHY using a pluggable connector or directly to a PHY chip on the same PCB.
-On older PCs the CNR connector Type B carried MII signals.
+On older PCs, the CNR connector Type B carried MII signals.

 Network data on the interface is framed using the IEEE Ethernet standard.
 As such it consists of a preamble, start frame delimiter, Ethernet headers, protocol-specific data and a cyclic redundancy check (CRC).
 The original MII transfers network data using 4-bit nibbles in each direction (4 transmit data bits, 4 receive data bits).
 The data is clocked at 25 MHz to achieve 100 Mbit/s throughput.
 The original MII design has been extended to support reduced signals and increased speeds.
-The aberration xMII stands for generic media-independent interface, which includes:
+The abbreviation xMII stands for generic media-independent interface, which includes: